engtuncay/engtuncay.github.io/css/css-notes-07-Grid.md

 ## The grid-template-rows Property

-The grid-template-rows property defines the height of each row.
+The grid-template-rows property defines `the height of each row`.

-The value is a space-separated-list, where each value defines the height of the respective row:
+The value is a `space-separated-list`, where each value defines the height of the respective row:

 Example